can i be raw?

 Cabbage Salad: Cabbage sliced thin, Green Onions/Spring Onions or Sweet Onion chopped, Carrots or Pepper (or both) - sliced thin.
 Throw on some Nama Shoyu or Braggs if you have it.
 Sesame Oil if you have it.
 Throw on some sesame seeds or sunflower seeds.
 I've made this and added pineapple too.

 Get the book, Raw Food Made Easy for 1 or 2 People by Jennifer Cornbleet.
 I LOVE this book.
 All of her recipes are so easy, and inexpensive.
-All the ingredients are easy to
+All the ingredients are easy to find.

 Here is something to try.
 I use Kale, but cabbage would be equally delicious!

 finely chop or shred half of an apple